apollographql/federation/docs/source/federation-spec.md

 _entities(representations: [_Any!]!): [_Entity]!
 ```

-Queries across service boundaries will start off from the `_entities` root field.
-The resolver for this field receives a list of representations.
+Queries across subgraph boundaries start off from the `_entities` root field.
+The resolver for this field receives a list of **representations**.
 A representation is a blob of data that is supposed to match the combined requirements of the fields requested on an entity.

 For example, if we execute a query for the top product's `reviews`: